BerriAI/litellm/docs/my-website/docs/proxy/logging.md

 ## What gets logged?

-Found under `kwargs["standard_logging_payload"]`.
+Found under `kwargs["standard_logging_object"]`.
 This is a standard payload, logged for every response.

 ```python
 class StandardLoggingPayload(TypedDict):